Mar 18, 2025

 What Integration Actually Is

-Integration isn't about journaling your visions or talking about your insights with friends (though both can be helpful).
-Real integration is the process of taking what the medicine showed you and anchoring it into your body, your nervous system, and your lived reality.
+Integration isn't just about journaling your visions or talking about your insights with friends (though both can be helpful).
+Real integration is the process of taking what the medicine showed you and choosing to make the changes that honor the intentions you came to ceremony with.

 It's somatic.
 It's embodied.
-It happens in the physical form, not just in the mind.
+And it happens in the physical form, not just in the mind.

-But that window doesn't stay open forever.
-Within days, your system starts to return to baseline.
-And if you haven't done the work to reinforce the new patterns, to give your nervous system evidence that it's safe to stay in this more open state, the old programming reasserts itself.
+This window doesn't stay open forever though.
+Within the first week after ceremony, your system starts to return to baseline.
+And if you haven't done the work to reinforce the new patterns, and give your nervous system evidence that it's safe to stay in this more open state, the old programming reasserts itself.

 The Body Keeps the Score (And the Medicine)

 Your body is where transformation either takes root or fades away.
 The insights you received in ceremony are stored in your nervous system as felt experience.
-The shifts that happened are encoded in your tissues, your breath patterns, your postural habits.
+The shifts that happened are encoded in your your cells and tissues, and will ripple out into your breath patterns, your postural habits, and the way you literally move through life if you will steward that transformation.

 At Tree of Life Temple, we build integration into every container because we've learned this through our own journeys.
-Emeline didn't just sit with medicine a few times and wake up transformed.
-She's been doing daily somatic practices for years.
-Sonia didn't just have one breakthrough with Ayahuasca.
-She's been consistently working with her body's wisdom, learning to trust its guidance, rewiring her nervous system one breath at a time.
+We didn't just sit with medicine a few times and wake up transformed.
+We've been doing daily somatic practices for years.
+We've been consistently working with our bodies' wisdom and learning to trust its guidance.

 The medicine opens you.
-Somatic practices ground you.
-Integration is what makes transformation last.
+Somatic practices ground the transformation.
+The combination is how real change is made.

 What Actually Helps